a New peace logo™

 Under the reign of an Amazon empire, peace is a privilege not all can afford.
 We must look at who is allowed the opportunity and luxury to spend their money and time in this way.
-Does their expenditure ever actualise in to an acceptance of past and future pain, conflict, fairness or uphold ethical decision making?
+Does their expenditure ever actualise into an acceptance of past and future pain, conflict, consider fairness or uphold ethical decision-making?

 In a capitalist white supremacist patriarchal society, hell bent on consumption to the brink of environmental devastation beyond the point of repair, where is peace located?

 An Iraqi Federal Police officer and a U.S. Soldier give each other the peace sign during a patrol in Mosul, Iraq, 4th/July/2017.